csccm-iitd/Sp2GNO/README.md

 # Sp2GNO

-This repository contains the official implemention of the paper : [Spatio-spectral graph neural operator for solving computational mechanics problems on irregular domain and unstructured grid](https://www.sciencedirect.com/science/article/pii/S0045782524009137),published in Journal of Computer Methods in Applied Mechanics and Engineering.
-The arxiv version of paper can also be found [here](https://arxiv.org/abs/2409.00604v1).
+This repository contains the official implemention of the paper : [Spatio-spectral graph neural operator for solving computational mechanics problems on irregular domain and unstructured grid](https://www.sciencedirect.com/science/article/pii/S0045782524009137), published in Journal of Computer Methods in Applied Mechanics and Engineering.
+The arxiv version of paper can also be found [here] (https://arxiv.org/abs/2409.00604v1).

 ![Sp2GNO](./images/SP2GNO_schematic_fig.png "Sp2GNO Overall Architecture")

 ## Hyperelasticity Problem

 ![Elasticity](./images/elasticity.png "Hyperelasticity Problem")